abiodunaremu/openea/README.md

     - M10 signals are treated as short-term trades (tight stop loss & take profit).
     - H1 signals are treated as long-term trades (flexible stop loss & take profit).
   - **Trend Reversal Management:**
-    - Exits trades if the CSV signals no longer support the current position and an opposing trendline is detected.
+    - Exits trades if the signals no longer support the current position and an opposing trendline is detected.
     - Adjusts pending orders if the trend unexpectedly continues.
   - **Take Profit & Stop Loss Strategy:**
     - For Buy trades: Sets take profit at the highest high of the previous 200 candles.